 Access to a range of loan products

-Lenders will practically be beating down your door to give you money if you have an excellent credit score.
+It will feel like lenders will practically be beating down your door to give you money to buy a house or a car if you have an excellent credit score.
 But beware of the risks associated with opening too many loan products, like credit cards, since overspending can be tempting.
 Make sure you don’t spend above your budget and undo your hard work.

 Better chance of rent approvals